Learn Python with Talk Python's 270 hours of courses

 42:36 As opposed to like a C language or something where you do six or seven checks to make sure everything is set up just right.

-42:52 Now I'm going to check that I have access to the files.
+42:52 And now I'm going to check that I have access to the files.

-42:56 You know, you're like, there's, if you write, if you go and read a lot of C code, there's like check, check, check, check, check, check, do the thing.
+42:56 You know, you're like there's if you write, if you go and read a lot of C code, there's like check, check, check, check, check, check, check.

 43:20 Right.